A Rosetta Stone for Wilson Line Defects: Comparison to Exact Spectrum

 At this point in the conversation, let us recall that for states with composed purely of scalars, the spin-chain Hamiltonian that gives the anomalous dimensions and eigenstates of the Dilatation operator at one-loop is known~\cite{Correa:2018fgz}.
 The eigenstates can be written explicitly in terms of fields.
 The one-loop low-lying singlet spectrum is presented in Table \ref{tab:HamiltonianDiag}.

 For $\Delta_0=2$, there are two singlet eigenstates of the Hamiltonian.
-Both these states are composed of two-particle words, as there are no hihger-particle words possible with $\Delta_0=2$.
+Both these states are composed of two-particle words, as there are no higher-particle words possible with $\Delta_0=2$.
 For $\Delta_0 = 3$, there are four singlet eigenstates of the Hamiltonian.
 All four of them are composed purely of three-particle words as can be seen from Table~\ref{tab:HamiltonianDiag}.
 Their anomalous dimension corresponds to the $T=3$ solutions of the Baxter equation.
 The solutions of $T=2$ Baxter equation gives the anomalous dimensions of the two other states, and we conclude that these are two-particle states.

+Lastly, the fact that we can map states in the 1D dSCFT back to those in $\mathcal{N}=4$ SYM at one-loop using the map~\eqref{eqn:map1D4D} can be used to argue that states in the 1D dSCFT with given quantum numbers and twist can only mix among themselves at one-loop order.
+This is the case for their counterparts in $\mathcal{N}=4$ SYM~\cite{Marboe:2017dmb}.
+Of course, one cannot rule out the possibility of mixing at higher-loop orders, as is the case in~$\mathcal{N}=4$ SYM.

-The two arguments described above, lead us to the assumption that the notion of two-particle states in the 1D dSCFT is meaningful, at least at the one-loop order, and that the twist-2 solutions of the Baxter equation (and correspondingly of the QSC), are precisely these states.
-It remains to see if the prediction from Section~\ref{sec:2particleMap} holds on these states.
+The three arguments described above, lead us to the assumption that the notion of two-particle states in the 1D dSCFT is meaningful, at least at the one-loop order, and that the twist-2 solutions of the Baxter equation (and correspondingly of the QSC), are precisely these states.
+It remains to check if the prediction from Section~\ref{sec:2particleMap} holds on these states.

 The twist-2 spectrum was already obtained using the QSC in~\cite{Cavaglia:2021bnz,Julius:2021uka}, and it is displayed in Figure~\ref{fig:TwoParticleSinglet}.
 We observe, that indeed, the dimension of the twist-2 (two-particle) states doubles from zero to infinite coupling, \textit{i.e.} $\Delta_0 \to \Delta_\infty = 2 \Delta_{0}$!
 This confirms the prediction from Section~\ref{sec:2particleMap}, and gives credence to our smooth map of two-particle words.